 Georgia law assumes that parents will work with each other and create a plan to support their children emotionally, physically, and financially throughout their lives.
 When parents cannot agree to the terms of a custody agreement or parenting plan, a judge could step in and make these decisions on their behalf.

 Deciding which parent should have custody and how much parenting time either person is entitled to depends on several criteria.
 A judge could examine and weigh carefully how well the parents can cooperate with each other, the financial state and resources of both parents, and either person’s relationship with their children.
-Dads who want to receive more parenting time with their children should be active and involved in their children’s lives and should work to create a stable environment for their kids.
+Dads who want to receive more parenting time with their children should be active and involved in their children’s lives and work to create a stable environment for their kids.

 A dad who is biologically related to a child may be ordered to pay child support, even if he does not have visitation or custody rights.
 Georgia law mandates that both the mother and father contribute financially to their children’s upbringing, so when one has custody, the other will often be ordered to pay child support.

 Some courts still prefer to award mothers with the majority of a marital estate, especially if the mother has custody of the children.
-However, a father is not required to support his former spouse for the rest of their lives, and he is not required to pay insurmountable bills on behalf of his former spouse.
-A Marietta court would seek to divide property equitably during a divorce and may order one or both spouses to seek employment or find a better-paying job to fully support themselves.
+However, a father is not required to support his former spouse for the rest of their life, and he is not required to pay insurmountable bills on behalf of his former spouse.
+A Marietta court would seek to divide property equitably during a divorce and may order one or both spouses to seek employment or find a better-paying job to adequately support themselves.

 Many dads in our area still deal with a bias that favors mothers in family law cases.
-If you are considering filing for divorce, need to respond to divorce paperwork, or want to gain more time with your children, consider scheduling an appointment to speak with a Marietta father’s rights lawyer today.
+If you are considering filing for divorce, need to respond to divorce paperwork, or want to gain more time with your children, consider scheduling an appointment to speak with a Marietta fathers’ rights lawyer today.
 Let our team assist you.